Generic Name: linezolid (oral/injection) (lin EZ oh lid)

 Do not use linezolid if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, methylene blue injection, phenelzine, rasagiline, selegiline, and tranylcypromine.

-Some medicines can interact with linezolid and should not be used at the same time.
+Many medicines can interact with linezolid and some should not be used at the same time.
 Your doctor may need to change your treatment plan if you use any of the following drugs:

 To make sure linezolid is safe for you, tell your doctor if you have: